Updated July 13, 2023

 - The management can also see the effect of change in a single assumption & can decide accordingly.

 - The exclusion of non-recurring events helps investors understand the core business process & normal process of the company in a clean environment.

 - Pro-forma earnings can also be presented to a financial institution for securing bank finance or cash credit facilities.

 - Companies can also attract investors in the company by certifying the assumptions used in the preparation of Pro-forma statements.
 This increases the confidence of the investors.

-- It helps in the computation of the projected EPS after a merger deal or for analysing the merger situation on the company’s share price.
+- It helps compute the projected EPS after a merger deal or for analyzing the merger situation on the company’s share price.

-- Investors also use pro-forma earnings for the purpose of analysing the risk involved in the business of the company.
+- Investors also use pro-forma earnings to analyze the risk involved in the company’s business.

 Benefits of Pro-Forma Earnings

 - It represents the normal scenario of the company since exceptional situations are already excluded during preparation.

 - This can also be viewed as a budgeted or target statement to be achieved by the organization.